gvwilson/thirdbit/rules/index.md

 **6. Remember that universities work in seasons, not weeks.**

-The timescale mis-match decribed in Rule #1 is due in part to the fact that academic researchers are almost always multi-tasking, and that many of those tasks are things they've never been trained to do.
+The timescale mis-match described in Rule #1 is due in part to the fact that academic researchers are almost always multi-tasking, and that many of those tasks are things they've never been trained to do.
 As students, they juggle several courses at once (which effectively means that they answer to several